i-Tom/wc-rest-payment/readme.txt

 == Installation ==

-1. Upload `wc-rest-payment.php` to the `/wp-content/plugins/` directory
+1. Upload `wc-rest-payment` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==